Increase Happiness with Yoga - Aura Wellness Center

 By Kathryn Boland

-I’d like to turn now to another aspect of having a yoga community, which can include fellow practitioners (non-teachers) as well – for fun, for emotional support, for practical help when you can use it.
-Let’s go through some ways in which this bears out, and therein how’s it’s all so valuable.
+I want to turn now to another aspect of having a yoga community, which can include fellow practitioners (non-teachers) as well – for fun, for emotional support, and practical help when you can use it.
+Let’s go through some ways this bears out and therein how it’s all so valuable.
 First, practicing with friends is even better than practicing alone.

-Yes, yoga is a very personal process and experience, but it can be fun to sneak glances, smiles, and sometimes giggles – at moments like falling out of a difficult pose, an instructor’s joke (funny or not so funny), and when you’d just like to have gratitude for the other’s presence.
-A friend can also help hold you accountable; it’s harder to cancel a plan to go to class when it affects someone else, someone who might have really been looking forward to going with you!
+Yes, yoga is a very personal process and experience.
+Still, it can be fun to sneak glances, smiles, and sometimes giggles – at moments like falling out of a challenging pose, an instructor’s joke (funny or not so funny), and when you’d like to have gratitude for the other’s presence.
+A friend can also help hold you accountable; it’s harder to cancel a plan to go to class when it affects someone else, someone who might have been looking forward to going with you!

-This can increase happiness with yoga and be a powerful force for reminding you why you love the practice, if the teaching “grind” has replaced some of that with exhaustion and discouragement.
-In any way you may connect with your yoga “tribe”, individuals who share common knowledge of and appreciation for this practice we dedicate ourselves to, you can be more fueled to weather the challenges of teaching.
+This can increase happiness with yoga and be a powerful force for reminding you why you love the practice if the teaching “grind” has replaced some of that with exhaustion and discouragement.
+In any way you may connect with your yoga “tribe,” individuals who share common knowledge of and appreciation for this practice we dedicate ourselves to, you can be energized to weather the challenges of teaching.
 You’ll also be more receptive to it’s gifts.

 To increase happiness with yoga, you can be there to support your friends – which can be even more enjoyable than being helped!
 Mutuality, equal members of a relationship or community engaging harmoniously, is at the core of truly healthy, successful relationships and communities.
 But how does that start?
-It’s actually fairly easy to never truly engage with your fellow yogis, beyond things like stacking props together and saying “excuse me…that’s ok…..thanks” while navigating tight spaces.
+It’s reasonably easy to never truly engage with your fellow yogis beyond things like stacking props together and saying, “Excuse me…that’s ok… thanks” while navigating tight spaces.

-In order for some sort of friendship or community to build, someone has to reach out with a smile, with a kind word, with a comment about class – why not you?
+For some friendship or community to build, someone has to reach out with a smile, with a kind word, with a comment about class – why not you?
 If you like someone’s leggings or yoga top, compliment them!
 After class, as may feel appropriate, joke with someone about a silly moment like almost falling out of a pose or when the instructor made you laugh.
 And, just as in yoga, see how things may change after simple first choices and actions.

-When you’re teaching, you’re in a bit more of a professional position, so this dynamic cannot as freely play out and still be professional.
+When you’re teaching, you’re in a bit more of a professional position, so this dynamic cannot play out as freely and still be professional.
 Yet, if friendships organically grow with your students, even from that professional position, you can let them grow.
-Use your common judgement, play on the safe side, and always be clear with boundaries.
+Use your common judgment, play safe, and always be transparent with boundaries.
 So long as those proper professional boundaries are in place, being friendly with your students can help you serve them better by knowing more about them.
-It might also just make you look forward to teaching your classes even more.
+It might also make you look forward to teaching your classes even more.

 © Copyright – Aura Wellness Center – Publications Division